sterlingwes/rn-cli-repro/README.md

 For the fail scenario, see the [master branch](https://github.com/sterlingwes/rn-cli-repro/tree/master).

-For the success scenario, see the [fix branch](https://github.com/sterlingwes/rn-cli-repro/tree/fix-max-workers).

 Expected output on this branch:

 ```
 $ ./bundle.sh
 >>>>>>>>>>>> starting node processes: 1 <<<<<<<<<<<<
-maxworkers 2
 warning: the transform cache was reset.
 Loading dependency graph...
 >>>>>>>>>>>> node process count: 4 <<<<<<<<<<<<